RecallGraph/RecallGraph/README.md

 It is a [Foxx Microservice](https://www.arangodb.com/why-arangodb/foxx/) for [ArangoDB](https://www.arangodb.com/) that features _VCS-like_ semantics in many parts of its interface, and is backed by a transactional event tracker.
-It is currently being developed and tested on ArangoDB v3.6, with support for v3.7 in the pipeline.
+It is currently being developed and tested on ArangoDB v3.6 and v3.7, with support for v3.8 in the pipeline.

 **Example: [A Time-Travelling Mind Map Tool](https://hivemind-git-development-adityamukho.vercel.app/).**